-YaSM and ITIL® have a lot in common, but there are also differences.
+YaSM and the IT Infrastructure Library ITIL® have a lot in common, but there are also differences.
 Above all, the YaSM framework has a very clear structure.
 And we introduced lots of fresh ideas that make the whole framework more accessible and ready-to-use.

 In this video Stefan Kempter gives you a better understanding of the similarities and differences between YaSM and ITIL by taking you through a couple of examples, and he shows you how we managed to create a streamlined framework that is in line with ITIL and covers all key aspects of service management best practice.